apache/servicecomb-docs/java-chassis-reference/en_US/packaging/web-container.md

 ## Concept Description

-If you need to load the microservice into the web container to start the runtime, you need to create a new servlet project wrapper, the servlet project, you just need write few lines of code
+If you need to load the microservice into the web container to start the runtime, you need to create a new servlet project wrapper, the servlet project, you just need to write few lines of code

 ## Development example